-Zayn Malik Caught Leaving Gigi Hadid’s NYC Pad (Again), Fueling Rumors They’re Back Together
+Zayn Malik Caught Leaving Gigi Hadid’s NYC Pad Again, Fueling Rumors They’re Back Together

 OMG!
 Zayn Malik was caught exiting Gigi Hadid’s New York apartment building yet again!
 Should we be expecting confirmation of a reunion between them?!
 Check out the pic!